jiahaoli57/FinOL/docs/source/key_features/optimizers.rst

 ``AccSGD``
 ~~~~~~~~~~~~

-:Description: An an accelerated stochastic gradient method, which presents the first improvement in achieving minimax rates faster than veraged SGD for the stochastic approximation problem of least squares regression.
+:Description: An accelerated stochastic gradient method, which presents the first improvement in achieving minimax rates faster than averaged SGD for the stochastic approximation problem of least squares regression.
 :Source: `On the insufficiency of existing momentum schemes for Stochastic Optimization <https://arxiv.org/abs/1704.08227>`__.
 :Pseudo-Code:
 .. figure:: ../../images/optimizers/AccSGD.png